An Information-theoretic Security Analysis of Honeyword

+The pseudocode description of the above definition is provided in Game \ref{flat_game}, where \textit{GenSWL} (Generate Sweetword List) is a helper function. $\mathcal{PW}$ denotes the set of all possible passwords, i.e., the password space, and the notation $pw \gets_P \mathcal{PW}$ indicates that a password is sampled from the password space according to the probability distribution $P$.

-According to kerckhoffs' principle, we assume the attacker has full knowledge of the honeyword distribution $Q$.
-To calculate the $\epsilon(i)$, we need to consider the strongest attacker who has full knowledge of $P$ and $Q$.
-In the following, we consider the continuous case and the discrete case, according to whether $P$ and $Q$ are probability distributions of continuous random variables or discrete random variables.
-Of course, the password space is discrete in reality, but the theoretical calculation of the continuous case is natural and can be applied to other scenarios.
+In accordance with Kerckhoffs' principle, we assume the attacker has complete knowledge of the honeyword distribution $Q$.
+To calculate $\epsilon(i)$, we must consider the strongest attacker, who has full knowledge of both the real password distribution $P$ and the honeyword distribution $Q$.
+This assumption allows us to model the worst-case security scenario for the honeyword system, as the attacker can access all relevant distributions and thus optimize its strategy for distinguishing the real password from the honeyword.